-Shoreline Master Plan Goals Economic Public Access Recreation Circulation Land Use Conservation Historic &amp; Cultural Scientific &amp; Educational Flood Damage GD 4: Provide cost-effective and efficient public infrastructure and services that are sensitive to the environment; and that balance the use of a variety of modes of transportation. &gt; GD 5: Protect and enhance the City's critical areas and shoreline management zones to support fish and wildlife resources, maintain water quality and protect visual and aesthetic qualities. ~ ~ GD 6: Provide a system of parks, recreational, and cultural facilities that incorporates both public entities (City, County, State, Port of Everett, and schools), and private assets in order to expand opportunities within the City, views of the water and mountain scenery and public access along the shoreline. ~ ~ ~ GD7: Be responsive to the beneficial and adverse impacts new technology may have on shoreline issues. ~ √
+Shoreline Master Plan Goals Economic Develonment Public Access Recreation Circulation Land Use Conservation Historic & Cultural Scientific & Educational Flood Damage GD 6: Provide a system of parks, recreational, and cultural facilities that incorporates both public entities (City, County, State, Port of Everett, and schools), and private assets in order to expand opportunities within the City, views of the water and mountain scenery and public access along the shoreline. ✓ < < V GD7: Be responsive to the beneficial and adverse impacts new technology may have on shoreline issues. ~ ~ ~ ~ √ ~ ~